 #8 – Release Less Sooner – Minimum Viable Product

 The only way to see if we are addressing the asks is release features, not full systems, in alpha’s and beta’s sooner.
 This was a quick summary of the concept of the “Minimum Viable Product (MVP)” from our blog on “Less Sooner MVP”, which aims to allow the Data Supplier to obtain the quickest reaction possible from your End User.

 It could be a simulated data concept model, a new template not in final code, a design in mockup form, or a new configuration on cloud sandbox.
 Regardless, Data Suppliers should work with End Users to provide data solutions “less sooner” while providing valued, positive experiences on a consistent basis.
 MVP is also a far more efficient way to develop a client solution.
-Imagine not using the MVP method, and you do all that work, only to discover it is incorrect or not what your End User even wanted.
-Now you have wasted time and resources that you could have saved.
+Imagine not using the MVP method, and you do all that work.
+Then you discover it is incorrect or not what your End User even wanted.
+Consequently, you have wasted time and resources that you could have saved.
 However, had you simply used the MVP method for constant checkpoints, you would have most likely remained on the correct path.

-For example, an End User’s desired data product may be a Cadillac, but your first phase needs to deliver a skateboard architecture to get them moving immediately (See figure X below).
+For example, an End User’s desired data product may be a Cadillac.
+However, your first phase needs to deliver a skateboard architecture to get them moving immediately (See figure X below).
 This is the heart of MVP.
-That the skateboard can then be upgraded to a scooter, then a bicycle, then a motorcycle, keeping the client moving faster and faster every time.
+That the skateboard can then be upgraded to a scooter, then a bicycle, and then a motorcycle.
+Consequently, the client moves faster and faster every time.
 By giving them incremental improvements in functionality, positive experiences they value, you can finally move on to the Cadillac architecture.